 Very High Frequency Band (VHF)

-Voice communication uses the maritime VHF band (156.025-162.025 MHz) as the primary means of ship-shore, shore-ship, and ship-ship communication system.
-It is used for distress, safety information and general communications.
-Channel spacing is currently 25 kHz although the use of 12.5 kHz channels on an interleaved basis is allowed within Appendix 18 of the Radio Regulations as described in accordance with Recommendation ITU-R M.1084 to improve spectrum efficiency.
+Voice communication uses the maritime VHF band (156.025-162.025 MHz) as the primary means of ship-to-shore, shore-to-ship, and ship-to-ship communication system.
+It is used for distress, urgency and safety information and general communications.
+Maritime VHF channel arrangement is detailed in Appendix 18 of the Radio Regulations.
+Channel spacing is currently 25 kHz although the use of 12.5 kHz channels on an interleaved basis is allowed as described in accordance with Recommendation ITU-R M.1084 to improve spectrum efficiency.

 << ITU recommendation link >>